 Yesterday the Grim Dawn Alpha was released to the rapturous changing of its Steam status from ‘app not released yet’ to ‘configuring files for install’.
 Not many people knew about this amazing event because they disregarded our warning of impending release.
-So we might have said that a bit early, perhaps a year early – but as they say prophets are dismissed in their own time… and often wrong.
+So we might have said that a bit early, perhaps a year early – but as they say a prophet is never recognised in his own time.

-Anyway, as an organisation way ahead of its time, Wasder has already reviewed Grim Dawn so this post is merely a formality.
-If you remember, we did it by pioneering a method for reviewing unreleased games based on expectation, and the world’s only objective rating system specifically designed for action-rpg’s.
+Anyway, as an organisation way ahead of the curve, Wasder has already reviewed Grim Dawn – so this post is merely a formality.
+In case you’ve forgotten, that was possible due to a pioneering method for reviewing unreleased games based completely on expectation… Also, the world’s only ‘completely’ objective rating system specifically designed for action-rpg’s.

-Anyway, then I ran into a huge mob of monsters, dozens filling the screen – a good time to pass some Bloody Pox around like pills at a rave.
+Anyway, soon I ran into a huge mob of monsters… Dozens filled the screen – a good time to pass around some Bloody Pox like colourful pills at a rave.
 Bad move… first the game lagged trying to comprehend the sheer magnitude of the war crime in progress… then my character started warping through the landscape at top speed – passing through many familiar sights till I finally ended up in a deserted place called ‘Old Grove’.
 Uh oh..

 I was completely alone in Old Grove till I found this guy:

 Was this the nemesis sent to make me pay for using biological weapons?
-I sicced the Hellhound on him but he was aloof and invincible, ignoring the attacks in non-violent protest like a colourful Ghandi.
+Hans Blix, is that you???
+I sicced my character’s pet Hellhound on him but he was aloof and invincible, ignoring the attacks in non-violent protest like a colourful Ghandi.

-Shaken, I opened a rift back to town, having witnessed the loneliness and clipping issues that come to those who do evil.
+Shaken, I opened a portal back into town, having witnessed the loneliness and clipping issues that come to those who do evil…

-We’ll give Grim Dawn a 1 and a 2, for an average loot addiction score of 1.5.
+In our rule system, Grim Dawn gets a 1 and a 2, for an average loot addiction score of 1.5.

-Action Test: The first monsters in the Grim Dawn alpha are called Walking Dead, so apparently that’s not copyrighted or something.
-Zero for originality and zero for scariness.
-You know how people talk about what they would do in a zombie apocalypse, and who they’d choose as companions etc. I say don’t ruin it, at this rate if the zombie apocalypse actually happens no-one is going to be scared.
+The first monsters you meet in Grim Dawn are called Walking Dead, so apparently that’s not copyrighted or anything.
+If you look up ‘complete absence of originality and scariness’ in the encyclopedia there’s a picture of a Zombie (it’s obviously quite close to the end).
+You know how people on the internet always talk about what they would do in a zombie apocalypse?
+At this rate when it actually happens no-one’s going to bat an eyelid.

-In our experience, it has more gore than Titan Quest though, more along the bloodlines of Diablo 3 and Torchlight 2, maybe around a 6/10.
+Anyway back to the point.
+Grim Dawn has more gore than its predecessor Titan Quest at least – more along the lines of Diablo 3 and Torchlight 2.
+Maybe around a 6/10 on the violence meter.

-This is by far the most action quotient we’ve seen in an ARPG ever.
-Meaning that’s there’s no reason to cook the books by adding our secret ‘bias number’.
-Grim Dawn even got the lowest Loot Addiction score in history, which is good because that score was ‘lower is better’ all along even though we didn’t mention it.
-This means Grim Dawn is better for you health-wise.
+This is by far the most action quotient we’ve seen in an ARPG ever!
+Meaning that there’s not even any reason to cook the books by adding our secret ‘bias number’ this time.
+Grim Dawn even got the lowest Loot Addiction score in history, which is good because that score was ‘lower is better’ all along even though we never mentioned that before.
+Therefore Grim Dawn is better for you health-wise.

-You can’t argue with science and wasder has to conclude from playing this Grim Dawn Alpha that it’s the best Action- Role Playing Game ever in the process of being made.
+You can’t argue with science and Wasder has to conclude that Grim Dawn is the best Action- Role Playing Game ever in the process of being made.